This test is used to find out the Anti-Phospholipid Antibodies-IgG in the blood.

 Drugs Such as oral contraceptives, procainamide, phenothiazines may change the levels of IgG in the blood and hence you are advised to inform all your current medications to the doctor prior to the test. e.

-Inform your doctor if you are on any medications, have any allergies or underlying medical conditions before your Anti Phospholipid Antibodies IgG.
-Your doctor will give specific instructions depending on your condition on how to prepare for Anti Phospholipid Antibodies IgG.
+Inform your doctor if you are on any medications, have any allergies or underlying medical conditions before your Anti Phospholipid Antibodies Igg Elisa Blood.
+Your doctor will give specific instructions depending on your condition on how to prepare for Anti Phospholipid Antibodies Igg Elisa Blood.

 There are no specific preparations required for this test.